 Overview

-The purpose of this article is to provide Boulevard clients with general information about chargebacks and how merchants can respond to chargeback disputes in a timely manner.
+The purpose of this article is to provide Boulevard customers with general information about disputes and how merchants can respond to them in a timely manner.

 What is a Chargeback?

-A chargeback occurs when a consumer contacts their card issuing bank and requests a transaction be reversed (known as a dispute) and the money returned to their card.
-There are different chargeback Reason Codes we will cover in this article.
+Chargeback fees are assessed when a cardholder disputes a transaction and are paid to the card's issuing bank.
+The fee applies regardless of whether the merchant or the cardholder wins the dispute.
 Depending on the card brand (Visa, Mastercard, Discover, and American Express) the consumer typically has 120 days to issue a dispute from the time of purchase.

 Examples of Common Chargeback Reason Codes